jcbendernh/FabricShortcuts/README.md

 # Introduction

 The purpose of this repository is to offer guidance / instruction on how to secure specific tables in a Fabric Lakehouse so that a subset of users can access only those tables and not have access to entire Lakehouse on the Target Path.
+These instructions apply both to Lakehouse via Spark workloads and the SQL Analytics Endpoint.

-This scenario came up repeatedly across customers and we decided to publicly document the steps we have taken to achieve this scenario.
+This scenario came up repeatedly across customers and we decided to publicly document the steps we have established to achieve this scenario.

-It is also important to note, that when utilizing a [Lakehouse Medallion Architecture](https://learn.microsoft.com/en-us/fabric/onelake/onelake-medallion-lakehouse-architecture), we also recommend separating assets across workspaces and only allowing the business uers in the Curated Workspace.
+It is also important to note, that when utilizing a [Lakehouse Medallion Architecture](https://learn.microsoft.com/en-us/fabric/onelake/onelake-medallion-lakehouse-architecture), we recommend separating assets across workspaces and only allowing the business users in the Curated Workspace.
 A good foundation to work with is the following...

 ![Workspace Best Practices](./img/wrkspcbest1.png)

 ![Workspace Best Practices](./img/wrkspcbest2.png)

-Depending on your scenario, you may need to deviate from this but this is a good place to get started and then adjust as needed.
+Depending on your scenario, you may need to deviate from this, but this is a good foundation to work with and adjust as needed.

 Contributors to this repo are [Zachary Christoff](https://www.linkedin.com/in/zach-christoff-485b7466/) and myself.
 Also a wicked big thanks goes out to [Matt Witman](https://www.linkedin.com/in/matt-witman-2280b337/) and [Tyler Chessman](https://www.linkedin.com/in/tyler-chessman/) for their input as well.